mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-09-05-drawing-clouds.md

 Prep work complete, now you can start the actual painting of the sky.
 What you're trying to accomplish with this step is a smooth coat that gradually fades to white as you approach the horizon line.
 The easiest way to do this is with the watercolor brush, starting from the top of the composition, working down in a slight zig zag pattern.

 {% figure caption:"Direction your stroke should follow.
-Back and forth, top to bottom." class:"half" %}
+Back and forth, top to bottom." class:"gallery-2-col" %}
 ![screenshot showing sky stroke direction with arrows](/assets/images/paper-53-sky-stroke-direction-arrows.jpg)
 ![screenshot showing sky stroke direction desired result](/assets/images/paper-53-sky-stroke-direction.jpg)
 {% endfigure %}